-In accordance with the requirements of the Illinois School Code, it is the belief of the faculty and administration of Geneva High School that students shall attend school on a regular basis.
+In accordance with the Illinois School Code requirements, the faculty and administration of Geneva High School believe students should attend school regularly.
 Common sense, as well as research, tells us that regular daily attendance is essential for student success.
 We believe absences, repeated tardiness, and truancies can only have a negative effect on the student's overall classroom experience, and therefore, on his/her classroom grade.
 In addition, each student's attendance not only impacts his/her individual performance but also the educational experience of every student in the class.
 While it is true that some students may be able to pass tests and even get good grades on them despite absences, tests are only one measurement of what is learned at school.
 We believe that daily attendance, timeliness to class, and participation will foster the probability of successful performance and development of self-discipline and responsibility.
 These are qualities that will continue to be important to the students throughout their lives.

-ATTENDANCE DEFITINITIONS AND PROCEDURES
+ATTENDANCE DEFINITIONS AND PROCEDURES

-Parents must notify the attendance office within 24 hours of a student absence or the absence will be considered unexcused.
-Parents should either call the attendance hotline at (630) 463-3801 or send an email to ghsattendance@geneva304.org.
+Parents must call the attendance office within 24 hours of a student's absence, or the absence will be considered unexcused.
+Parents should call the attendance hotline at (630) 463-3801 or email ghsattendance@geneva304.org.
 Messages can be left on the attendance hotline 24 hours a day.
 The administration of Geneva High School reserves the right to call and confirm with any parent and/or guardian the reason for a student's absence.

 There are two types of absences: excused and unexcused.
-Excused absences include: illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, or other reason as approved by the principal or his designee.
+Excused absences include illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, or other reason as approved by the principal or his designee.
 All other absences are considered unexcused.
 According to the Illinois School Code, only the school has the authority to determine whether an absence is "excused" or "unexcused."

-If a student is excused, he/she is responsible to arrange with his/her teachers to make up the class work missed during the absence for full credit.
-In order to earn credit, class work must be made up by the student within the timeframe defined by the teacher.
+If a student is excused, he/she is responsible for arranging with his/her teachers to make up the class work missed during the absence for full credit.
+To earn credit, class work must be made up by the student within the time frame defined by the teacher.
 All missing work at the end of a semester must be made up within 2 weeks.